Hero of Robots: Gameplay

 Hero of Robots is a hybrid arcade game similar to Mushiking.
 When the new card is obtained, the game starts.
 Each player must scan three types of cards: Robot, Power, and Skill.
 Before the battle starts, players will first have to pull the lever in order to get the chance to attack first.
 The attacking player must choose which type of attack to use, melee or shooting, while the defending player must predict which attack type the opponent will be using, anti-melee or anti-shooting.
 If the attack and defense are of the same type, the defending player takes minimal damage, but if the attack and defense are of different types, the attacking player deals full damage.
-Each successful attack or defense grants the player energy, which will be used to launch "level up" or "super level up" option on robot's moves once a sufficient amount of energy has been accumulated.
-However, some robots have ability to "transform" or "merge" if the energy bar fueled.
-To activate these abilities, pull down the lever, then insert the battle passwords within a limited time.
+Each successful attack or defense grants the player energy, which will be used to launch "level up" or "super level up" option on robot's moves once a sufficient amount of energy has been accumulated, but some robots have ability to "transform" or "merge" if the energy bar fueled.
+To activate these abilities, the players must pull down the lever, then insert the battle passwords within a limited time.
 The player can win the battle by a knockout, i.e. causing the opponent's HP to go down to zero.
 The battle also ends when five rounds have elapsed, in which case the winner is determined by the amount of HP remaining for each player.

 Media

 Manga

-In year 2013, a Hero Of Robots comic story line was published early.
+In 2013, a Hero Of Robots comic storyline was published early.
 It detailed the origins about the mechanical sentient alien robots, their journey to Earth and their search for chosen human partners as their pilots.
 The series starts with Jet, a young boy who dreams of becoming a martial arts master in future.
 Jet was close friend of Niel (the pilot of Odin mecha), Gajill (the pilot of Black Tortoise mecha), and Chris (the pilot of Black Jack mecha).
 He later made a friendship with Addiso after they understand each other at the end of Episode 02.
 It follows the stories from Episode 01 to Episode 05 [End Part] of the arcade game.

 A manga series by Wei Cheng and Hao Mian titled Hero of Robots FIGHT (Traditional Chinese: 機甲英雄FIGHT, Pe̍h-oē-jī: Jījiǎ Yīngxióng FIGHT, literally: "Mech Hero FIGHT"), was serialized in the Taiwanese version of CoroCoro Comic published by Chingwin Publishing Group between 2012 and 2014.
-The collected releases of the manga including bonus cards, an anime graphic card that can be used in the arcade game machine.
+The collected releases of the manga included bonus cards, and an anime graphic card that can be used in the arcade game machine.